History of the National Register of Historic Places

 The history of the National Register of Historic Places began in 1966 when the United States government passed the National Historic Preservation Act (NHPA), which created the National Register of Historic Places (NRHP).
 Upon its inception, the U.S. National Park Service (NPS) became the lead agency for the Register.
-The Register has continued to grow through two reorganizations, one in the 1970s and one in 1980s and in 1978 the NRHP was completely transferred away from the National Park Service, it was again transmitted to the NPS in 1981.
+The Register has continued to grow through two reorganizations, one in the 1970s and another in the 1980s.
+In 1978 the NRHP was completely transferred away from the National Park Service, it was again transmitted to the NPS in 1981.

 Early years

-In April 1966, six months before the National Register of Historic Places was created, the National Park Service's history research programs had been centralized into the office of Robert M. Utley, NPS chief historian, in Washington, D.C., as part of an overall plan dubbed "MISSION 66."
+In April 1966, six months before the National Register of Historic Places was created, the National Park Service's history research programs had been centralized into the office of Robert M. Utley, NPS chief historian, in Washington, D.C., as part of an overall plan dubbed "Mission 66."
 On October 15, 1966, the Historic Preservation Act created the National Register of Historic Places and the corresponding State Historic Preservation Offices.
 Initially the National Register consisted of those National Historic Landmarks designated before the Register's creation as well as any other historic sites within the National Park system.
 The passage of the act, which was amended in 1980, represented the first time the United States had a broad based historic preservation policy.
 While the National Register did not provide specific protection to listed properties it did require federal agencies to assess the impact of activities on buildings and properties listed or eligible for listing on the NRHP.
 The 1966 act required those agencies to work in conjunction with the SHPO and an independent federal agency, the Advisory Council on Historic Preservation (ACHP) to confront adverse effects of federal activities on historic preservation.

 Another Interior agency, the National Park Service, had past experience overseeing the Historic American Buildings Survey (1933) and the Historic Sites Survey authorized in 1935.
 Because of this, and the fact that the Park Service was already managing numerous historic properties within national parks, the NPS was the logical choice to head up the newly created historic preservation program.
-To encompass the newly created National Register of Historic Places, the National Park Service, under director George B. Hartzog, Jr., created an administrative division called the Office of Archaeology and Historic Preservation (OAHP).
+To encompass the newly created National Register of Historic Places, the National Park Service, under director George B. Hartzog Jr., created an administrative division called the Office of Archaeology and Historic Preservation (OAHP).
 The division oversaw several existing cultural resources programs, including the Historic Sites Survey, Utley's history division and the Historic American Buildings Survey, as well as the new NRHP and Historic Preservation Fund.
 Hartzog charged OAHP with creating the National Register program mandated by the 1966 law.
 Ernest Connally was the Office's first director and it was he who observed that American historic preservation ought be carried out, "with the informed advice and assistance of the professional and scholarly organizations of the disciplines most directly related to the endeavor; namely history, architecture, and archeology."
 Within OAHP new divisions were created to deal with the National Register.
 The first official Keeper of the Register was William J. Murtagh, an architectural historian.